 Please note that only players with registered IFPA profiles are eligible to participate in the Stern Pro Circuit Final.
 All players will be able to participate in any SPC event, regardless of their IFPA status.
 Players must be active in the IFPA database the entire year to be eligible for the SPC Final that season.
-For the 2018 season, any suppressed players have until 12/31/17 to activate their profile and reinstate their eligibility.
+For the following season, any suppressed players have until 12/31 of the current season to activate their profile and reinstate their eligibility.

 IV.
 Stern Pro Circuit Final

-The Circuit Final event is operated as a coordinated effort between PAPA and IFPA, and therefore the latest version of the PAPA/IFPA unified rules apply, in terms of handling malfunctions, player behavior, official rulings, and all other guidelines.
+The latest version of the PAPA/IFPA unified rules apply, in terms of handling malfunctions, player behavior, official rulings, and all other guidelines.
 The Circuit coordinators are the designated tournament officials for the Circuit Final.

 The Circuit Final will feature a group of pinball machines selected by officials.
 Machines outside this group may not be selected for play.
 Officials may make machine substitutions as they deem necessary.